AdnanArch/AdnanArch/README.md

 - **Restaurant Billing System (C++)**: A C++ project for managing billing in a restaurant.
 - **To-Do List App (C++)**: A command-line to-do list application developed in C++.
 - **Hotel Room Management (Java, Java GUI)**: A desktop application for managing hotel room bookings and reservations.
+- (Feel free to mention any other notable projects or achievements)

 ## 🌱 Currently Learning